Get Clear About Vitamin C

-UMiami Health News: Sheah, vitamin C seems to be a superhero among vitamins.
+Vitamin C seems to be a superhero among vitamins.
 Why is that?

 Sheah Rarback: I hesitate to call out one vitamin as “super” because all vitamins are necessary.
 Since your body cannot make vitamins, you need to get them from food.
 That is why I recommend nutritious foods as the best way to get vitamin C and other important nutrients.

-SR: In the last National Health and Nutrition Examination Survey, vitamin C deficiency was found in seven percent of the population.
+Rarback: In the last National Health and Nutrition Examination Survey, vitamin C deficiency was found in seven percent of the population.
 Smokers and low-income individuals are at highest risk.
 Signs of inadequate intake include easy bruising, bleeding gums, slow-healing wounds, rough skin, and dry, splitting hair.

-UMHN: Most people look to oranges or orange juice to get more vitamin C. What other foods would you recommend?
+Most people look to oranges or orange juice to get more vitamin C. What other foods would you recommend?

-SR: The amount of vitamin C we need is so easily met with foods most children and adults enjoy, so I encourage people to meet their vitamin C requirements with food.
+Rarback: The amount of vitamin C we need is so easily met with foods most children and adults enjoy, so I encourage people to meet their vitamin C requirements with food.
 If that is not possible, a supplement can provide the necessary levels of vitamin C.

-SR: The body eliminates excess C. Therefore, toxicity is not as concerning as it is with fat-soluble vitamins.
+Rarback: The body eliminates excess C. Therefore, toxicity is not as concerning as it is with fat-soluble vitamins.
 However, you waste money taking high doses since your body doesn’t use the excess.
 And some people do get diarrhea when they take very high amounts of this vitamin.

-The Takeaway: Vitamin C boosts immunity, promotes heart, eye, and prenatal health, and is essential to healthy connective tissue.
+Vitamin C boosts immunity, promotes heart, eye, and prenatal health, and is essential to healthy connective tissue.
 The best sources of C come from food, especially fruits (citrus, guava, kiwi) and dark green veggies (kale, spinach, broccoli, brussels sprouts).
 If you find yourself with frequent bruises, bleeding gums, rough skin, dry hair, or slow-healing wounds, you may be deficient.
 Don’t exceed the RDA – excess C is eliminated by the body and may cause diarrhea.
-Smokers, however, need more C than non-smokers.
+Smokers, however, need more than non-smokers.